 What to see and do in the area: While many people who come to Applecross spend their time gorging on the fresh local produce, there's plenty of opportunity to stretch your legs with more active pursuits.
 Aside from sea canoeing and kayaking, there's fishing, hiking and wildlife spotting.
 And that's before we come to windsurfing, kite surfing and sailing.

 View from Applecross © Pass grafxart/Shutterstock

 Comrie Croft Eco Camping, Perthshire

 You can camp on Shetland, but the scouring wind will scare off all but the most resilient camper, meaning that if you want to get right up north, this friendly British campsite is probably your best bet.
+That said, there's a B&B on-site, too, for those who prefer their creature comforts.
 Nearby are seastacks, great populations of seabirds, a castle and a chippie selling all manner of unusual, boat-fresh fish.

 What to see and do in the area: The beaches, coastline and cliffs by Chalmersquoy are unforgettable, while a local bird reserve and two nearby castles provide additional draws.